 For older women who do not have children, the fact that the menopause signals the end of a woman's reproductive life can give rise to additional emotional issues.
-It may be a particularly difficult f
+It may be a particularly difficult time for women who wished to have a baby but were unable to conceive or for those who've suffered miscarriages or still birth.